-- 1. The Board of Directors will elect a Secretary, and one of the members of the Board of Directors or a person unrelated to it who has the capacity to perform the duties inherent to said position may be appointed.
-If the Secretary of the Board of Directors is not a Director, he will have the right to speak but not to vote. - If the Secretary simultaneously holds the post of legal advisor, a legal professional must be appointed. - 2.
-The Secretary of the Board of Directors will assist the Chairman with his work and, particularly, will (i) process the convening of the Board, following the instruction of the Chairman; (ii) keep the documentation of the Board of Directors, record in the books of the minutes the development of the meetings and attest to its content and the resolutions passed; (iii) ensure that the actions of the Board of Directors adapt to the applicable regulations and comply with the By-laws and other internal regulations; and (iv) assist the Chairman in order for the Directors to receive the significant information to exercise their function sufficiently in advance and in the proper format. must ensure the smooth operation of the Board of Directors and, in particular, must provide the Directors with the advice and information that they need, keep corporate documents, duly and faithfully reflect the conducting of meetings in the minute books, and certify the resolutions taken by the Board of Directors.
+1. The Board of Directors will elect a Secretary, and one of the members of the Board of Directors or a person unrelated to it who has the capacity to perform the duties inherent to said position may be appointed.
+If the Secretary of the Board of Directors is not a Director, he will have the right to speak but not to vote.

+- If the Secretary simultaneously holds the post of legal advisor, a legal professional must be appointed. - 2.
+The Secretary of the Board of Directors will assist the Chairman with his work and, particularly, will (i) process the convening of the Board, following the instruction of the Chairman; (ii) keep the documentation of the Board of Directors, record in the books of the minutes the development of the meetings and attest to its content and the resolutions passed; (iii) ensure that the actions of the Board of Directors adapt to the applicable regulations and comply with the By-laws and other internal regulations; and (iv) assist the Chairman in order for the Directors to receive the significant information to exercise their function sufficiently in advance and in the proper format. - 3.
+The Secretary shall be appointed and, as the case may be, removed, by the Board acting as a plenary body, subject to a report, in both cases, of the Appointments Committee.